dpinela/HollowKnight.RandoMapMod/README.md

 ![Example Screenshot](./readmeAssets/vanillavsrando.png)

 # Features
-- Use 'CTRL-M' to give all Maps to the player + Quill.
+- Use `CTRL-M` to give all Maps to the player + Quill.
 This can also be done by talking to Elderbug a few times.
 - Use `CTRL-T` to toggle Pins between vanilla and randomizer item pools
 - Use `CTRL-R` to toggle all Pins to question marks
 - Use `CTRL-P` to toggle all Pins on/off